 - Randomized Controlled Trial: a clinical trial in which participants or subjects (people that agree to participate in the trial) are randomly divided into groups.
 Placebo (control) is given to one of the groups whereas the other is treated with medication.
 This kind of research is key to learning about a treatment’s effectiveness.

 - Cohort studies: A longitudinal study design, in which one or more samples called cohorts (individuals sharing a defining characteristic, like a disease) are exposed to an event and monitored prospectively and evaluated in predefined time intervals.
 They are commonly used to correlate diseases with risk factors and health outcomes.

 - Case-Control Study: Selects patients with an outcome of interest (cases) and looks for an exposure factor of interest.

 - Background Information/Expert Opinion: Information you can find in encyclopedias, textbooks and handbooks.
 This kind of evidence just serves as a good foundation for further research – or clinical practice – for it is usually too generalized.

-Of course, it is recommended using level A and/or 1 evidence for more accurate results but that doesn’t mean that all other study designs are unhelpful or useless.
+Of course, it is recommended to use level A and/or 1 evidence for more accurate results but that doesn’t mean that all other study designs are unhelpful or useless.
 It all depends on your research question.
-Focusing once more in the healthcare and medical field, see how different study designs fit into particular questions, that are not necessarily located in the tip of the pyramid:
+Focusing once more on the healthcare and medical field, see how different study designs fit into particular questions, that are not necessarily located at the tip of the pyramid:

 - Questions concerning therapy: “Which is the most efficient treatment for my patient?”